 The first phases of development in the District have water through the County and City water systems.
 Later phases will rely on implementation of the District water principles and regional water planning.
 Preliminary water use records show that village development in the District averages .18 ac ft/yr per household, well below the County conservation standard of .25 ac ft/yr.
-With implementation of the pront and other non-profit entities.
-In laying the namework for the Santa Fe region's future growth, the plan will create a foundation for strong and viable communities, which are multidimensional, while providing for more comprehensive and sustainable planning.
+With implementation of the proposed additional strategies for conservation and use, the level of water use can be maintained or possibly lowered.